-Spring weather has arrived, and with it, new clothes are needed.

-Spring weather has arrived, and with it, new clothes are needed.
 Kids grow so quickly and since my youngest three girls wear pretty close to the same size… there is not much in the way of hand-me-downs.

 Springtime Scavenger Hunt

 After agreeing on a list, I used a design program to make a colorful checklist we could use during our springtime scavenger hunt.

 Besides numerous water puddles, one of the first items we found was a birdhouse hanging in a nearby tree.

 She even found some Dragonfly Flower Snap Clips to match the flowers on the dress and enjoys wearing them to keep her hair out of her face.

 I have to admit, it looks great on her.
-And, of course, she was the one that found all the flowers and butterflies along the way as we checked items off our scavenger hunt.
+And, of course, she was the one who found all the flowers and butterflies along the way as we checked items off our scavenger hunt.

-We probably only found about half the things on our list, but had such an amazing time searching.
+We probably only found about half the things on our list but had such an amazing time searching.
 The walk was great for us.
 The scenery was beautiful.